coolsnady/hcwallet/rpc/documentation/api.md

 #### `StartConsensusRpc`

-The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the hxd RPC client.
-This RPC client is used for wallet syncing and publishing transactions to the coolsnady network.
+The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the dcrd RPC client.
+This RPC client is used for wallet syncing and publishing transactions to the Decred network.

 Since API version 3.0.0, starting the consensus server no longer automatically synchronizes the wallet to the consensus server if it was previously loaded.